olin-electric-motorsports/Programming_Tutorials/ATmegaTutorials/Tut_1__Wiring_and_Flashing/README.md

 ##### Get the Code
 You will be able to find code in the blinky/ folder.
 Clone this repo if you haven't already to get the example code.

-##### Make a Folder!
-You will need to make a folder (called Blinky) to put the Blinky C code in under the src/ folder.
-The Makefile requires subfolders in order to allow our team to be more organized (as in Byron had a brilliant idea and that's what we use now).

 ##### Compile and Flash the ATmega
 Go into the cloned folder and run: